 Do Maintenance Free Vehicles Really Exist?

-If you want your vehicle to last more than 100,000 miles, then it is not maintenance free!
-Regular maintenance can add longevity, reliability, and value to your vehicle.
-We recommend consulting with your trusted repair facility for the best way to maintain your vehicle.
-Happy Motoring!
+The bottom line is that if you want your vehicle to last more than 100,000 miles, and have it not cost and arm and a leg in repair bills, then it is not maintenance free.
+Maintenance when performed regularly can add longevity, reliability, and value to your vehicle.
+We recommend consulting with your trusted repair facility to find out the best way to maintain the vehicle that you own, they will base in on your particular make and model and your driving habits to come up with the best plan.

 All About Automotive